microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 <muxc:PipsPager x:Name="DefaultPipsPager" />
 ```

-#### PipsPager with visible
+#### PipsPager with visible navigational buttons

 The visibility of the previous and next buttons can be set via the
 `PreviousButtonVisibility` and `NextButtonVisibility` properties.
-These buttons allow the user to select a page.
+These buttons allow the user to incrementally select a page.
 The possible values are:
-- Visible: The button is visible and selectable.
-An exception to this is that if the selected page is on the
+- Visible: The button is visible and enabled, except it is hidden at the extents.
-associated "edge" of the button then the button will be hidden.
-  - The edge for the previous button is the first page and the edge for the next button is the last page.
+  - For example, when the current page is the first page, the previous button is hidden.
   - Note: Hidden means that the button is invisible but does take up layout space.
 - VisibleOnPointerOver: The behavior is the same as Visible *except* that the button is only Visible when
 the user is hovering over the paging UI with their cursor.